 Inflate your tyres to the recommended tyre pressure and you’ll increase your tyres’ longevity and reliability.
 You’ll also enjoy a better fuel economy and be keeping you and your passengers safe.

-What happens if my tyre pressure is too low?
+What happens if it is too low?

 If your tyre pressure’s too low, you could reduce your tyre’s lifespan by over a third.
 You’ll get accelerated wear on the exterior of your tyre.
 Over time, this could prove disastrous.
 You could eventually get a blowout, which could cause you to lose control of your car completely.